xrf/clh2-openfci/README.md

 Depending on what exotic vendor library you happen to use, you may need to adjust the `Makefile` to make it compile.

+You'll also need [SQLite3](https://sqlite.org) installed, including the development headers of course.

 ## Usage

 Download and unpack the [latest release][rl] (or clone the repo), then run: